-Building: F Room: Post on outside of primary lab egress door(s) A. Staff Member in charge of room: : Emergency phone: B. Faculty member(s) associated with we in room (if differen from A) ork Work phone it Name: Emergency phone: C. Other emergency staff contacts: Work phone Name: Emergency phone: D. Locations of: Acronym ke Hazard Asse y: essment Certification: ygiene Plan: E. Other special instructions:
+Building: Room : [ Post on outsid e of primary lab egress door(s) A. Staff Men in charge mber e of room: Emergency phone: nember(s) ed with work (if different Work phone: : Emergency phone: C. Other em 9 Work phone: Name: : Emergency phone: D. Locations s of: Acronym key Hazard Asse y:essment Certific cation: E. Other spe

-This form may be used to meet the requirement that all rooms which fall under the definition of "laboratory use of hazardous chemicals" (see Glossary, Appendix I), must be posted, on the outside of the primary egress door(s), with the name of the faculty or administrative staff member having responsibility for the area and with emergency contact name(s) and telephone number(s) of responsible persons.
+\ This form may be used to meet the requirement that all rooms which fall under the definition of "laboratory use of hazardous chemicals" (see Glossary, Appendix I), must be posted, on the outside of the primary egress door(s), with the name of the faculty or administrative staff member having responsibility for the area and with emergency contact name(s) and telephone number(s) of responsible persons.
 This particular template is NOT required.
 You may fashion your own notice.